Menu

 David Attenborough

-• Bush Craft – shelter building, knot use, fire lighting and cooking, wild foods, whittling
+• Bush Craft – Shelter building, knot use, fire safety/lighting and cooking, wild foods, whittling

-• Woodland Crafts – willow crafts, natural jewellery, weaving, natural dyes, traditional crafts, threading natural materials.
+• Woodland Crafts – Willow crafts, natural jewellery, weaving, natural dyes, traditional crafts, threading natural materials, hapazome (leaf/flower imprints), clay/mud.

-• Wildlife Conservation – tree planting, nest box construction, coppicing, fence/path building
+• Wildlife Conservation – Tree planting, plants knowledge, nest box construction, coppicing, fence/path building, bug homes, composting,

-• Imaginative activities – story telling, drama, role play, songs
+• Imaginative activities – Story telling, poetry, drama, role play and songs

 Top